sharath240697/EncryptionApplication/README.md

 **In Terminal**

-    * Change into src directory execute the command <javac crypto.View_Control.java -d ../bin/crypto>
+    * Change into src directory execute the command <javac crypto/*.java -d ../bin>
     * Change into bin directory exectue the command <java crypto.View_Control>